Volkswagen China growth slows to 10 percent due to capacity limits

 Even as growth in China's overall car market is expected to slow to single-digit pace over the next five years, it will still be "tremendous growth ... much higher than any other relevant market in the world", he said.

-Separately, Heizmann said that plans to raise Volkswagen's 40 percent stake to 50 percent in its joint venture with Chinese partner FAW Group Corp [SASACJ.UL] could take time.
+Separately, Heizmann said that plans to raise Volkswagen's current 40 percent stake in its joint venture with Chinese partner FAW Group Corp would likely take time.

-"This is a process which is not just done in weeks," he said, adding the company so far was "just preparing" and had not started negotiations with FAW.
+"This is a process which is not just done in weeks," Heizmann said, adding that the two companies had held talks earlier and agreed to go to the next step.

-Company sources told Reuters last week that Volkswagen's bid to increase its stake had stalled after more than a year of talks.
+Company sources told Reuters last week that Volkswagen's bid to increase its stake in a joint venture with Chinese partner FAW Group Corp [SASACJ.UL] to about 50 percent from 40 percent currently had stalled after more than a year of talks.

+(Corrects to make clear Heizmann did not say the plan is to raise stake to 50 percent)

 (Editing by Kenneth Maxwell and Jane Baird)